-Its geological history, especially during the Neogene and the Quaternary (the last 20 million years ago), had a remarkable impact on the evolution of neotropical species.
-Events such as the major uplift of the Andes, the closure of the Isthmus of Panamá, the very dynamic lacustrine-fluvial system (e.g. the 1-million-km2 paleo-lake Pebas or the establishment of the Amazon river), and the Pleistocene Ice Ages, altered the composition and distribution of organisms.
+The Neogene and the Quaternary (the past 20 Myr) have thus had remarkable impacts on the evolution of Neotropical species.
+Events such as the major uplift of the Andes, the closure of the Isthmus of Panamá, the dynamic lacustrine-fluvial system, and the Pleistocene Ice Ages, altered the composition and distribution of organisms that we see nowadays.

 - Systematics and species delimitation of butterflies in the tribe Haeterini (Satyrinae).
 Many of these charismatic insects have transparent wings as well as bright-colored patches on the wings surface.
 The phylogenetic relationships within the group were not completely clear, and we aimed to provide important insights using molecular information.
 (Matos-Maraví et al., 2019).